 … If the STAs negotiate management frame protection, the SME programs the TK and pairwise cipher suite into the MAC for protection of individually addressed robust Management frames.
 It also installs the IGTK and IPN for protection of group addressed robust Management frames.

-8) If beacon protection is enabled, the SME programs the BIGTK and BIPN into the MAC for the protection of Beacon frames. (#2337, #2579)
+8) If beacon protection is enabled, the SME programs the BIGTK and BIPN into the MAC for the protection of Beacon frames.

+9) If the STAs negotiate WUR frame protection, the SME programs the WTK and WTPN into the MAC for protection of individually addressed WUR Wake-up frames, and programs the WIGTK and WIPN into the MAC for the protection of broadcast and group addressed WUR Wake-up frames. (#2337, #2579)

 …